 The practical classes are used to carry out exercises in which students take an active part.
 Teachers set the exercises in advance.
 Students are required to submit the exercises and then discuss the various solutions/alternatives in class.

-FW = Final Work (graded from 0 to 10) in which each participant is required to present a research paper or section of a book (previously assigned by the lecturer).
+LW = Lab assignment (graded from 0 to 10) in which each participant is required to present a program that implements a randomized algorithm to solve a problem taken from a research paper or a section of a book (previously assigned by the lecturer).
 The presentation consists of:

-3-5 minutes backround on the topic of the paper, a motivation.
+3-5 minutes background on the topic of the paper, a motivation.

-1 minute overview of the key ideas of the paper.
+1 minute overview of the key ideas of the algorithmic solution.

 5 minutes demo of a program that implements the ideas introduced in the paper.